RasaHQ/rasa/docs/nlu/components.rst

     to decide on what components you should use in your configuration file.

-This is a reference of the configuration options for every built-in component in Rasa.
+This is a reference of the configuration options for every built-in component in Rasa Open Source.
 If you want to build a custom component, check out :ref:`custom-nlu-components`.

 .. contents::